 The following information is a brief discussion of pruning times and techniques for certain plants.
-More in-depth books on pruning can be purchased at our Garden Store.
+For more in depth information ask a Purple Person.

 Shrubs

 Shrubs that are not grown for their flowers, or those that flower late in the season (generally after June 15), can be pruned any time of the year, although early spring before new growth begins is best.
 Shrubs that bloom earlier than June 15 will generally bloom on the previous season's growth.
 These should not be pruned in the fall, winter or spring before they bloom, because this would remove the flower buds.
 These shrubs should be pruned immediately after they finish flowering.